Medically reviewed by Drugs.com. Last updated on May 25, 2020.

 Usual Adult Dose for Gastrointestinal Surgery

-Maintenance dose: 12 mg orally twice daily beginning the day after surgery for a maximum of 7 days or until discharge
+Maintenance dose: 12 mg orally 2 times a day, beginning the day after surgery

 Renal Dose Adjustments

 Mild to moderate renal dysfunction: No adjustment recommended.

 Mild to moderate liver dysfunction: Frequent monitoring recommended.
 Treatment should be discontinued if adverse reactions occur.

 Severe liver dysfunction: Not recommended.

 Japanese patients: Frequent gastrointestinal adverse event monitoring is recommended.
 Treatment should be discontinued if adverse reactions occur.